molssi-seamm/molssi-seamm.github.io/docs/index.rst

 **********************************************************************

 .. attention::
-   Currently, SEAMM is in the early stages of its deployment to the public domain and beta testing by the members of the computational molecular sciences community.
-   Although we have made every efforts to minimize errors and glitches in the SEAMM software infrastructure, similar to any open-source software project it its early days, it is prone to undetected bugs.
-A such, we have to rely on user support to become aware of these problems.
+   Currently, SEAMM is in the early stages of its deployment and beta testing by the members of the computational molecular sciences community.
+Although we have made every efforts to minimize errors and glitches in the SEAMM software infrastructure, similar to any open-source software project it its early days, there may be bugs and issues we haven't seen.
+If you find something or have a suggestion, please let us know!

-   We also plan to provide a forum for reporting problems, promoting constructive discussions and sharing ideas and experiences.
+   We are working on a forum for reporting problems, promoting constructive discussions and sharing ideas and experiences.
 In the meantime, feel free to email us at seamm@molssi.org or join the `Slack channel
    <https://join.slack.com/t/seamm/shared_invite/zt-gd85l7k4-~r9xCoRSCfFHrAHnG7duFA>`_.

    SEAMM is fully open-source allowing anyone to contribute to its growth by opening issues, forking the repository and submitting pull requests in order to make changes in the code or documentation.
 SEAMM is also a large-scale and ambitious project with many moving parts.
 Thus, it will take some time to become truly stable!
 We appreciate your patience and assistance throughout the development process!

 SEAMM is a user-friendly software package for the atomistic simulations of organic molecules, biological systems, fluids, synthetic polymers, and materials such as metals